Frequently Asked Questions

 b.
 What is the difference between quarter turn ceramic valves and compression valves.

-or years the plumbing industry used a stem with threads and a bib washer on the end of the stem.
+For years the plumbing industry used a stem with threads and a bib washer on the end of the stem.
 The disadvantage was that the washers would wear out and would have to be replaced or the valve could be ruined.
-The new stems used in our faucets use 2 ceramic disks that rotate when the stem turns, allowing the water to flow or shut off.
-The wear on these disks is so minimal that the valve cartridge can last for many years.
-The cartridges are unconditionally guaranteed for 5 years from date of purchase.
+The new stems used in our faucets use 2 ceramic discs that rotate when the stem turns, allowing the water to flow or shut off.
+The wear on these discs is so minimal that the valve cartridge can last for many years.

 c.
 How do I determine what type of faucet I need for my tub?

 The real advantage of using Strom faucets is that the choices are almost unlimited.
 Use deck mount faucets if the fixture is going onto a horizontal surface and use a wall mount style if the tub wall or the wall itself is going to be used.

 Strom Plumbing faucets are all made of solid brass.
 The are formed by using either a sand cast mold or by forging in steel molds.
 Since many of our faucets are the standards of the industry, we have invested in the steel molds to produce the finest and most delineated designs available today.
 Not only is there a consistent thickness to each faucet wall, but the designs remain clear and distinct even after polishing because of this process.
 Once the faucet is fashioned, it is machined using the best equipment on the market today to insure threading compatibility with the industry.